-Good anglers respect our country's water resources as well as our resources on land, so that they will be available for others to enjoy in the future.
-You can do your part by following these simple, yet effective tips for minimizing your impact on the outdoors.
+Good anglers respect our waters resources as well as our resources on land, so that they will be available for others to enjoy in the future.
+You can do your part by following these simple, yet effective fishing etiquette tips for minimizing your impact on the outdoors and our water resources.
 These helpful tips are based on the guiding principles from our responsible outdoor recreation partner TreadLightly!

 Travel only in designated areas.
 Comply with all signs and respect barriers.
 If walking or driving to a fishing spot, try to cross streams only at fords, where the road or trail crosses a stream.
 If by boat, travel only in areas open to your type of watercraft, and remember to always maintain your watercraft at a manageable speed.

-For any outdoor adventure, fishing included, educate yourself prior to your trip by learning about your destination so that you can TreadLightly wherever you go.
+For any outdoor adventure, fishing included, educate yourself prior to your trip by learning about your destination so that you can TredLightly wherever you go.
 Take a map or chart of your destination.
 Make a travel plan and share it with a friend or family member.
 Check the local weather and plan for clothing, equipment and supplies that accommodate.
 Be prepared with a back-up plan and make sure to have a safety kit.

-Fishing laws are meant to protect our resources and ensure there is fishing to be shared by everyone.
+Fishing laws are meant to protect our water resources and ensure there is fishing to be shared by everyone.
 If you fish, it's important that you know the rules and regulations.
 Ignorance of the law is no excuse.
 Fishing is a wonderful privilege.
-Respect our waters by fishing responsibly and obeying fishing regulations is the responsibility that goes with it.
+Respect our waters by fishing responsibly and obeying fishing regulations.
 Learn about your state's fishing regulations.